ABOUT MT ZION AME CHURCH

 At the end of Rev. J.R.
 Johnson’s term and during the terms of both Reverends William Lester Johnson and Monty W. Frazier, one of the most significant of Mt.
 Zion’s contributions to the community (and beyond) took place.
 It was a meeting place for local Black families to plan how to immediately, and then continually, respond to a policy of segregation of their public elementary school children (grades 1-8) from white children in March 1932, imposed by two separate school districts, Tredyffrin and Easttown.

-March 10, 1932 - April 30, 1934 - For two years, the “School Fight” or the “Berwyn School Segregation Case” was a considerable milestone in Mt.
+March 10, 1932 - April 30, 1934 - For two years, the “School Fight” or the “Berwyn School Fight” or “Berwyn School Segregation Case” was a considerable milestone in Mt.
 Zion’s history.
 Black families fought back.
 With the local leadership of Primus Crosby, Harvey Tyre, Edgar R. Powell and others, the legal guidance of the Hon.
 Raymond Pace Alexander (1959, Judge, Common Pleas Court of Philadelphia), and the support of the local Bryn Mawr Branch of the NAACP, the Black families boycotted the elementary schools.
 Some children were taught in Mt.
 Zion’s parsonage, others were home schooled or traveled or moved to nearby areas to attend school.
 Some did not go to school at all.
 Many parents were fined or arrested and jailed for their "truant children," threatened with job loss, attended court sessions, protested and were willing to demonstrate in Philadelphia (5,000 people were expected) with their supporters to break the legal impasse maintained by the Pennsylvania’s state attorney general.

-Throughout the two years, the Black families met at Mt.
+Throughout the two years (during the Jim Crow and Great Depression years), the Black families met at Mt.
 Zion monthly (sometimes more frequently) to strategize their battle.
-Many dignitaries and visitors attended, such as the leadership of the National NAACP: Walter White, Secretary, Roy Wilkins, Assistant Secretary, Dorothy Lampkin, National Board; NAACP members from New York, Oscar DePriest, the first African American elected to Congress in the 20th century, Crystal Bird Fauset, first African American woman in any state legislature, and Joseph H. Rainey, editor of the Philadelphia Tribune.
+Many dignitaries and visitors attended, such as the leadership of the National NAACP: Walter White, Secretary; Roy Wilkins, Assistant Secretary; and Dorothy Lampkin, National Board.
+Others were NAACP members from New York; Oscar DePriest, the first African American elected to Congress in the 20th century;

 The families won when the case was settled out of court on April 30, 1934.
-The children went back to school the next day, although they returned to the same grades they left two years earlier.
+The children went back to school the next day, although they returned to the same grades, they left two years earlier.
 The children lost over 300 school days from their elementary school education.

 Three of the significant outcomes of this very important event, known as the “School Fight” or the “Berwyn School Segregation Case” that impacted civil rights” were: